LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D0-Announcements.md

 - How is lab 8 going?
   - Only part 1 is required.
 Is anyone doing part 2?
   - No code review required for part 1, production version due Thursday.
+- How is the term project going?
+- Any Questions?

 ## Due Dates